Salesforce Sales Cloud Integration to Sync Audience

 Contact – Someone who is your client and you are doing business with them.

-Entity available for mapping in Peoples:
+Entities available for mapping in People:

-Inside the People there is an option to add or change standard (first and last name, country, city, etc.) and custom attributes.
+Inside the People module there is an option to add or change standard (first and last name, country, city, etc.) and custom attributes.
 In Salesforce, you can edit information about Contacts and Leads.

 Remember that, for successful integration, the mandatory fields have to be filled in.
 If some of the information is missing from the Infobip side (it is not available on the mapping`s drop-down menu), it can be created on the Configuration page in People.